VickiLanger/LGBTQ-of-the-day-bot/README.md

 If you would like to contribute, feel free to make a pull request.

 First time?
-I suggest starting with adding a question to questions.py.
-Check out [issue #5](https://github.com/VickiLanger/Queer-of-the-day-bot/issues/5) for more details.
+I suggest starting with adding a some nouns to `tweet_nouns.py`.
+Check out [issue #3 to add nouns](https://github.com/VickiLanger/Queer-of-the-day-bot/issues/3) for more details.

 If you need more of a step-by-step, skim through [this article about making your first contribution](https://dev.to/vickilanger/open-up-to-open-source-contributing-5hla).